symeneses/MLS-C01/1_data_engineering/Kinesis.md

 `Producers > Shards (Provisioned in advance) > Consumers`

+**Quotas:** No limit on the number of shards or streams.
+A single shard can ingest up to 1 MB of data per second (including partition keys) or 1,000 records per second for writes.

 2. Kinesis Analytics: for real time analytics.

 `Input stream + Reference tables (S3) > Analytics > Output stream + Errors`